MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 ## Installation

-Tip: This package uses seven (7) "[containers](https://learn.microsoft.com/en-us/azure/cosmos-db/resource-model#azure-cosmos-db-containers)."
-If the RU throughput for your Cosmos Account is configured at the "***container***" level, this can require your Cosmos DB Account to require a higher minimum RU.
+> **Tip**: This package uses seven (7) "[containers](https://learn.microsoft.com/en-us/azure/cosmos-db/resource-model#azure-cosmos-db-containers)."
+If the RU throughput for your Cosmos Account is
+> configured at the "***container***" level, this can require your Cosmos DB Account to require a higher minimum RU.
+>
+> ### Sharing Throughput

-To keep costs down, consider ***sharing throughput at the database level*** as described here in the [documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-provision-database-throughput?tabs=dotnetv2#provision-throughput-using-azure-portal).
+> To keep costs down, consider ***sharing throughput at the database level*** as described here in the [documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-provision-database-throughput?tabs=dotnetv2#provision-throughput-using-azure-portal).
 This allows you to, for example, set the RU at the database to be 1,000 RU, then have all containers within that database ***share*** those RU's.
+>
+> ### Autoscale

-Next, set the RU to "***[autoscale](https://learn.microsoft.com/en-us/azure/cosmos-db/provision-throughput-autoscale)***."
+> Next, set the RU to "***[autoscale](https://learn.microsoft.com/en-us/azure/cosmos-db/provision-throughput-autoscale)***."
 According to [documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/provision-throughput-autoscale), "*Autoscale provisioned throughput in Azure Cosmos DB allows you to scale the throughput (RU/s) of your database or container automatically and instantly.*" This will allow your database to scale down and up as needed, thus reducing your monthly costs further.

+### Nuget Package

 Add the following [NuGet package](https://www.nuget.org/packages/AspNetCore.Identity.CosmosDb) to your project: